 Both the Casper and the Emma are fabulous mattresses.
 We're happy to confirm that we found both to be fantastically comfortable and very supportive – better than most other memory foam mattresses-in-a-box we've encountered.
-In our opinion, the Emma is the more comfortable of the two, but if you like a slightly firmer feel, you may prefer The Casper.
+If you want something softer, the Emma is the more comfortable of the two, but if you like a slightly firmer feel, the Casper is probably a better pick.

 Emma vs Casper: What other people think